hipe/tmx/lib/skylab/tan-man/doc/issues.md

              ( #was: #done 2012-08-30 rename `remote*` to fit a pattern (e.g. controller )
                examples-controller -> example-collection)
 [#001] #open refactor out the repetition among document entity actions:
-             resolve one layer where all datastore persists happen (i.e should collection controllers write files or should actions?)
+             resolve one layer where all collection persists happen (i.e should collection controllers write files or should actions?)
              ( #was: #done tan -w ok, #depends-on:(#sl-unwip) )